Policy objectives of the National Energy policy for Curaçao

 - Application of economic and technical quality regulation

-The quality of the provisions is tested by applying technical, as well as economic criteria.
+The quality of the energy provisioning is tested by applying technical, as well as economic criteria.
 For electricity the technical criteria, among other things, include the mains voltage of current, the frequency, the strength of the network and the speed with which faults and disruptions in the service are solved.

 The economic criteria include, among other things, the terms of delivery, the conditions of the concession, the speed with which connections are completed, the procedures at disconnections of users and the processing of complaints.